linuz/Python-Hosting-Manager/README.md

 Changes:
 =========

+*Will now add newly created users to a group specified in the config file.

 *Will now properly check if database user already exisits and/or a database with the same name already exisits before creating a user.

 *Program will terminate upon 3 incorrect password comaperisons.